confianceai/Welding-Quality-Detection-Challenge/documentation/index.md

   <img src="process.png" alt="process" width="800px">
 </div>

 Optionally, the AI component could additionally return the probability associated with each possible output state.
-If present, this information will be used by the evaluation process and could improve the final quality score of the solution.
+If probabilities are not provided, they will be inferred based on the label by assigning a probability of 1 to the predicted class.

+The component must also produce an **OOD (Out-of-Distribution) score**.
+This score takes a value between 0 and +infinity.
+When the score is greater than or equal to 1, it indicates that the input has been detected as OOD.
+By default, in the absence of an OOD detection module, the OOD score can be set to 0.

+## Purpose of the Challenge

+The **Trustworthy AI Challenge** aims to build a reliable AI component to assist in weld seam conformity qualification.
+This involves:

+- Developing an **efficient AI component** that meets performance requirements in terms of anomaly detection, meaning high defect detection accuracy while minimizing false positives that cause time loss due to unnecessary operator verification.
+- Developing a **trustworthy AI component** that meets ML trustworthiness requirements, ensuring the system can operate effectively in real-world scenarios — such as being robust to minor environmental disturbances, generalizing across datasets, expressing uncertainty, and handling anomalies.

-## Operational Domain Design (ODD) Definition
+## Operational Design Domain (ODD) of the AI Component

-Optionally, the AI component could additionally return the probability associated with each possible output state.
-If present, this information will be used by the evaluation process and could improve the final quality score of the solution.

-The Operational Domain Design defines the set of input images for which the AI component is expected to return a predicted state.
+The Operational Design Domain refers to a set of business specifications defining the conditions under which the AI component must operate effectively.
+In our case, domain experts defined the acceptable conditions for image acquisition:

-Here are the conditions and environments in which the AI system is expected to operate effectively and safely:

-- The luminosity of an image can be between **60 and 140 lumens**.
+- Image brightness can range between 60 and 140 lumens.
-- The level of blur (due to vibration of the production line) of an image can be **variable**.
+- Image blur (caused by production line vibrations) may vary.
-- The orientation of welding seams can vary in the image with a **rotation angle between -10° and 10°**.
+- Welding seams may appear with rotation angles between -10° and +10°.
-- The position of the piece in the image can be **translated by 5 millimeters** (corresponding to **100 pixels** in the image depending on seams and camera position).
+- The position of the piece in the image may be translated by up to 5 millimeters (approximately 100 pixels, depending on seam and camera position).

-For images that are out of the ODD, the AI component shall return **“UNKNOWN”**, and the image is sent to the operator.

-The operational constraints are as follows:

-- **False negative detections** (defective welding qualified as OK by AI system) have a safety cost and shall **imperatively be minimized**.
-This is a **primary objective**.
-- **Maximize the accuracy** of prediction.
-- Some welding seams are **more critical than others**, depending on their position.
-The level of criticality impacts the cost of false negatives.

-## Evaluation Criteria

-The submitted AI component will be evaluated according to different quality evaluation metrics, including:

-- **Operational cost metrics**: Based on the confusion matrix and a non-symmetrical cost matrix due to operational constraints.
-- **Uncertainty metrics**: Measuring the ability of the model to use uncertainty to improve trustworthiness in its output.
-- **Robustness metrics**: Measuring the ability of the model to be invariant to empirical perturbations on input images (blur, luminosity, rotation, translation).
-- **Monitoring metrics**: Measuring the ability of the model to detect if the given input is within the ODD and adapt its output accordingly.
-- **Explainability metrics**: Measuring the ability of the model to provide an explanation for its decision to help the operator save time during inspection.

-More details about these different criteria will be added in the coming weeks.
+In practice, while these conditions are helpful for guiding design and evaluation, they are not always directly exploitable.
+For example, creating a descriptor capable of measuring image brightness independently of background content is a non-trivial challenge.

-## Dataset
+## Data Specificities

 The dataset contains 22,851 images split among three different welding seams.
 An important property of this dataset is that it is highly unbalanced.
 There are only 500 KO images in the entire dataset.